mdlandini/idah_toolkit_testing/sections/post-production/transcript-clean-up.md

 Note: If you are using audio captured on a smartphone, you might encounter some errors when trying to open audio captured on any Android device on an iOS/Mac device and vice versa.
 This will normally be caused by a file-format difference.
 We are still trying to troubleshoot this problem.

 For opening an audio file using a transcription software, there will traditionally be an “Upload Audio” button.

-Transcribing without Access to Transcription Software This section covers the best practices for transcribing audio files without the use of 3rd-party software.
-This includes:
+## Transcribing without Access to Transcription Software
-How to transcribe an audio file
+This section covers the best practices for transcribing audio files without the use of 3rd-party software.

-How to Transcribe an Audio File
+### How to Transcribe an Audio File
 This covers the best practices for transcribing an audio file manually.
 This is a tedious and time-consuming process, so do not be detoured by the process.

 Here are some notes for best practices: